-The technology innovation in Gedung Sate Museum will definitely make up the disappointment.
-Of not being able to explore the inside of Gedung Sate.
+The technology innovation in the museum will definitely make up for the disappointment.
+Compensation for not being able to explore the entire building.
 Here visitors can learn everything needed to know about the building’s constructions.
 One corner of the wall is deliberately broken into.
 Revealing a gaping hole where rocks used as the foundation of the construction.

-There are also extensive explanations about Gedung Sate history, from their construction to the present era.
+There are also extensive explanations about the building history, from their construction to the present era.
 The fun comes with trying out every virtual reality exhibits here.
 Grab the virtual reality glass.
-And enjoy a virtual journey with a hot air balloon above Gedung Sate.
+And enjoy a virtual journey with a hot air balloon above the building.

 Want to know how it’s like being a construction supervisor in the 20’s?
-Head to a special room where an augmented reality technology provides such experience.
+Head to a special room where an augmented reality technology provides such an experience.
 Warp the visit by watching a short documentary about Gedung Sate in the audio-visual room.

 Gedung Sate Tower

-The best part of the building, the tower of Gedung Sate, is luckily open for public.
-The tower is accessible by the stairs past the Museum.
+The best part of the building, the tower of Gedung Sate, is luckily open for visitors.
+The tower is accessible by the stairs past the museum.
 At the top, there’s a little cafe called Coffee Morning with tables on the tower’s veranda.

-Pick a table around this veranda and enjoy a 360 view of Bandung city.
-Inside the tower, it’s said there’s an old siren which can be heard from the 40-km radius.
+Pick a table around this veranda and enjoy a 360° view of Bandung city.
+Inside the tower, it’s said there’s an old siren that can be heard from the 40-km radius.

 Gedung Sate Opening Hours

-Gedung Sate opens for public every day except on Monday and the national holiday.
+Gedung Sate opens for tourists every day except on Monday and the national holiday.
 The visiting hours are from 9.30 AM to 4 PM.
 To visit its museum, visitors need to make a reservation first on its official website.
-And show the digital ticket later on the museum’s entrance.
+And show the digital ticket later at the museum’s entrance.